BunnyBlit/Blather/content/bouncing-balls.md

 This post isn't going to go into writing your own ODE Solver[^4].
 I just used `scipy`'s off the shelf one.
 I need to tweak the model a little bit-- before we could just say our functions returned whatever, but now they need to work with a third party solver.
 [The documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html) says that (paraphrasing):

-The `flow` function must only have two parameters: `t`: a floating point number for time and `y` and "array_like" where each element correspond to state property.
+> The ODE function must only have two parameters: `t`, a floating point number for time and `y`, and "array_like" where each element correspond to state property.
 Also, the function needs to return an "array_like" of the same size as `y` where each element is `y[element]`'s derivative.
 Fine.
 ```python
 def flow(time: float, state: Tuple[float]) -> Tuple[float]
     # we'll say that state[0] is position and state[1] is velocity